opensearch-project/documentation-website/_benchmark/user-guide/contributing-workloads.md

    1. Add the workload to your forked copy of the [workloads repository](https://github.com/opensearch-project/opensearch-benchmark-workloads/).
 Make sure that you've forked both the `opensearch-benchmark-workloads` repository and the [OpenSeach Benchmark](https://github.com/opensearch-project/opensearch-benchmark) repository.
    3. In your forked OpenSearch Benchmark repository, update the `benchmark-os-it.ini` and `benchmark-in-memory.ini` files in the `/osbenchmark/it/resources` directory to point to the forked workloads repository containing your workload.
    4. After you've modified the `.ini` files, commit your changes to a branch for testing.
-   6. Run your integration tests by using GitHub Actions and verify that the tests have run as expected.
+   6. Run your integration tests using GitHub actions by selecting the branch for which you committed your changes.
+Verify that the tests have run as expected.
    7. If your integration tests run as expected, go to your forked workloads repository and merge your workload changes into branches `1` and `2`.
 This allows for your workload to appear in both major versions of OpenSearch Benchmark.

 ## Create a PR